7RU7H/Archive/Cloud/Cloud-Hacking/Azure-Hacking-Notes.md

 #### Desired-State Persistence Backdooring

 Desired State Configuration is a management platform in Windows PowerShell used is for create specific configurations with scripts.
-Find a script with `configuration` keyword and under given contexts could provide persistence in customized meaning Admin only and managed by Humans leading to oversight.
+Find a script with `configuration` keyword and under given contexts could provide persistence in customised meaning Admin only and managed by Humans leading to oversight.
 This can be done from CLI aswell..
 ```powershell
 configuration IISInstall # configuration script block
 {